akankshnalam02/Hexart-AI/README.md

-# Hexart-AI
+# Hexart AI Certifications

-Certifications of AI Foundation and AI Advanced programs completed via Hexart
+This repository contains certification proofs for the following programs completed via [Hexart](https://hexart.edmingle.com):

+- ✅ AI Foundation
+- ✅ AI Advanced

+Certificates are available in the repository files.